-In regards to 2015 performance, the Committee and the Board approved a one-year incentive plan that was established to align the cash bonus payable to the Named Executive Officers with (1) the financial performance of Tree Island (measured by EBITDA1), and (2) the individual performance of the Named Executive Officer (measured through Tree Island's Performance Management Process which links personal annual objectives to key deliverables for the applicable position and for Tree Island as a whole).
-The bonus pool for the 2015 fiscal year is equal to a defined percentage of the EBITDA budget target established for the 2015 fiscal year.
+The Committee and the Board has determined that the short-term incentive program and targets will be established annually.
+The short-term incentive program ("STIP") is reviewed annually to align the cash bonuses payable to the NEO's with (1) the target financial performance of Tree Island (measured by EBITDA1) for the fiscal period, and (2) the expectations of individual performance of each NEO (measured through Tree Island's Performance Management Process which links personal annual objectives to key deliverables for the applicable position and for Tree Island as a whole).
+Only the senior executive team are eligible to participate in the annual STIP's.
+At the recommendation of the President and CEO, and the ultimate discretion of the Board, a separate bonus pool may be created for the fiscal year in which non-executive employees could participate.